-(2) $$\max pu[w-qa-L+a]+(1-p)u[w-qa]$$
+(2) $$\max pu[w - qa - L + a] + (1 - p)u[w - qa]$$

-If the insurance is actuarily fair (that is, q = p, the agent will purchase just enough insurance to insure fully against the value of the loss (that is, a = L), thereby equalizing wealth in loss and no-loss states.
+If the insurance is actuarily fair (i.e., q = p), the agent will purchase just enough insurance to fully insure against the value of the loss (i.e., a = L) thereby equalizing wealth in loss and no-loss states.
 Agents do not fully insure their losses if q > p, however.
-In this case, a risk-neutral agent will not insure at all, while a risk-averse agent will buy some insurance with the insured amount increasing in the degree of risk aversion and decreasing in wealth everything else constant.
+In this case, a risk neutral agent will not insure at all, while a risk averse agent will buy some insurance with the insured amount increasing in the degree of risk aversion and decreasing in wealth everything else constant.

-Now suppose the agent must decide between investing in a safe asset that returns r with certainty or investing in a risky asset with a random return z.
-Their goal is to choose an amount a to allocate to the risky asset such that their expected utility is maximized; that is, where F(z) is the cumulative distribution function of z.
-Risk-averse agents will invest some of their wealth in the risky asset only if there is some positive rate of return (that is, E[z] - r > 0) for doing so.
-Conditional on wealth, differences in portfolio allocations are driven by differences in risk preferences.
-If Agent A is more risk-averse than Agent B, then it will be optimal for A to invest less in the risky asset than B. At the same time, people with decreasing absolute risk aversion will invest more in the risky asset as their wealth increases.
+Now suppose the agent must decide between investing in a safe asset which returns r with certainty, or investing in a risky asset with a random return z.
+Her goal is to choose an amount a to allocate to the risky asset such that her expected utility is maximized, i.e., where F(z) is the cumulative distribution function of z.
+Risk-averse agents will invest some of their wealth in the risky asset only if there is some positive rate of return (i.e., E[z] - r > 0) for doing so.
+15 Conditional on wealth, differences in portfolio allocations are driven by differences in risk preferences.
+If agent A is more risk-averse than agent B, then it will be optimal for A to invest less in the risky asset than B. At the same time, people with decreasing absolute risk-aversion will invest more in the risky asset as their wealth increases.

-(3) $$\max \int u[az + (w-a)r] dF(z)$$
+(3) $$\max \int u[az + (w - a)r]dF(z)$$

-Risk preferences and wealth play key roles in insurance and investment choices.
-Each provides a theoretical link between depression and financial risk-taking.
+Risk preferences and wealth play key roles in insurance and investment choices; each provides a theoretical link between depression and financial risk-taking.
 Our empirical analysis (see Section III), however, finds no evidence that behavioral risk preferences vary with depressive state.
-Those who are depressive do report a lower stated willingness to take risks in general, which likely captures previous risk-taking behavior as well as trait-like risk preferences.
-Others have linked mental illness to reduced economic activity, lower earnings, less stable employment, and more financial insecurity (see Bubonya, Cobb-Clark, and Ribar 2019 for a review).
-Our framework suggests those who are depressed invest less in risky assets and purchase more insurance because they are less wealthy on average.
-Yet we find that while they are less likely to invest in risky assets, they are also less (not more) likely to have health insurance (see Table 4).
-Thus, these simple, static models cannot fully account for the patterns in depression and financial risk-taking that we observe.
+16 The depressive do report a lower stated willingness to take risks in general which likely captures previous risk-taking behavior as well as trait-like risk preferences.
+Others have linked mental illness to reduced economic activity, lower earnings, less stable employment, and more financial insecurity (see Bubonya et al. 2019 for a review).
+Our framework suggests the depressive invest less in risky assets and purchase more insurance because they are less wealthy on average.
+Yet we find that while the depressive are less likely to invest in risky assets, they are also less (not more) likely to have health insurance (see Table 4).
+17 Thus, these simple, static models cannot fully account for the patterns in depression and financial risk-taking that we observe.

-More progress can be made by explicitly recognizing the intertemporal nature of financial decisions and the importance of time preferences.
-People who are present-oriented (that is, have high discount rates) will be less likely to give up current consumption to insure any future losses.
-On the other hand, if investing in risky assets
+More progress can be made by explicitly recognizing the inter-temporal nature of financial decisions and the importance of time preferences.
+People who are present-oriented (i.e., have high discount rates) will be less likely to give up current consumption to insure any future losses.
+On the other hand, if investing in risky assets today yields consumption benefits in the future, high discount rates will reduce the incentive to invest in risky assets.
+18 Our finding that the depressive are less likely to have both risky assets and health insurance is therefore theoretically consistent with them having higher discount rates.
+The limited empirical evidence on this issue is mixed, however.
+Observational data indicate that there is a positive relationship between depressive symptoms and discount rates among college students (Eisenberg and Druss